Sort & Filter in Excel

 Filter by Color

-Colors used in the table rows will be offered, as well as No Fill option for not colored cells.
+Colors used in the table rows will be offered, as well as the No Fill option for not-colored cells.

-Some not so common filtering options are also available by right-clicking on the data inside of a filter.
-For example, by right clicking on the F4 cell and selecting Filter option in the menu, the following options will become available:
+Some not-so-common filtering options are also available by right-clicking on the data inside a filter.
+For example, by right-clicking on the F4 cell and selecting the Filter option in the menu, the following options will become available:

 right click filter features

-Filter by Selected Cell’s Value will filter-our all rows with the value different than the cell that was right clicked on.
+Filter by Selected Cell’s Value will filter-our all rows with a value different than the cell that was right clicked on.

-Filter by Selected Cell’s Color, Filter by Selected Cell’s Font Color and Filter by Selected Cell’s Icon will do the same with the with the various types of formatting available for the cell.
+Filter by Selected Cell’s Color, Filter by Selected Cell’s Font Color and Filter by Selected Cell’s Icon will do the same with the various types of formatting available for the cell.

-All of the filters can be removed by the Clear command on the ribbon.
+All of the filters can be removed by clicking the Clear command on the ribbon.

-Marked red are positions of those commands in the following example:
+Marked red are the positions of those commands in the following example:

 clear filter